Once printing is complete, you can close this window.

 postal employees

 Heads of industry.
 Hollywood legends.
 Sports heroes.
 Singers.
 Painters.
 Writers.
 And a couple presidents.
 All were postal employees before they became household names!
-Sixteen have even been commemorated with stamps.
+Sixteen have even had their image or work featured on stamps.

 postmasters